Jeevan-Guduru/ETL_Marketing_Campaign/README.md

 This utility which is developed in python and sql  consumes data from source files - user_data.csv and event_data.csv and loads into mysql DB after performing required transformations and analysis.

+# project Structure:
+1. Main Folder : ***SparkNetworks_dwh
+    * contents :
+        1. SQL_Scripts
+        2. requirements.txt
+2. Sub folder inside above folder : ***dwh
+     * Contents:
+        1. ETL_MySql.py - which comprises of the main code and entry point
+        2. _init_.py -init file
+        3. Sql_Wrapper - which is the wrapper used to connect to underlying database in the main code above.
+        4. logger.conf - configuration file for logger.
+        5. Database_params - Database connection parameters.
+User needs to set parameters of their DB here by editing this file.
+        6. Input - Folder where user have to place the source files.

 # Pre-requisites and setup:

 DB: